floorford/bootcamp--week-09--react/challenges/01-jsx/README.md

 - Do NOT use keywords which might be used elsewhere e.g react

 To connect your git repo for these challenge to the react app:
-- Create a repo on github
+- Create an *empty* repo on github (do not create one with a README.md)
 - Change directory into your react app
 - Run `git init`
 - Set the upstream origin to be the repo you've created by running: